Neuroscience Research Update 2020

 - A bibliography listing for each paper that is reviewed

-- Lifetime access to the digital recording
+- All-Access to the digital recording

 - 15 Neurology credit hours towards your ACFN or ACNB certifications